 - Increase the number of projects completed and signed off on time – This KPI is designed to improve the number of projects that are completed and signed off within the predetermined time limits.
-Thus, the more effectively the project manager designs and manages the project, the greater the chance that the project deadlines will be met.
-Also, if the project is signed off by the project owner or sponsor, it indicates that the project is completed – no further work is necessary on the particular project.
+The more effectively a project is designed and managed, the greater the chance that the project deadlines will be met.

-- Improve the number of returns metric – A project that is a manufacturing project requires many different parts to be purchased from third-party suppliers.
-Measuring the rate-of-return KPI will determine how accurate your project planning is.
+- Improve the number of returns metric – A manufacturing project requires many different parts to be purchased from third-party suppliers.
+Measuring the rate-of-return will determine how accurate your project planning and implementation is.

-- Improve the training and research metric – This is a project-based KPI.
-And, it essentially translates into the number of hours or courses that the project team needs to complete before starting on the project.
-If this number is too high, it will delay the project.
-Therefore, another way of reducing this number is to ask what percentage of the project resources were qualified to begin working on the project without additional training.
+- Improve the training and research metric – This KPI translates into the number of hours or courses that the project team must complete before starting on the project.
+The project will be delayed if this figure is high.
+This number is reducible by determining the percentage of project resources that are qualified without additional training.

-- Improve the number of change requests metric – It is essential that the project scope is clearly defined during the project concept documentation.
+- Improve the number of change requests metric – The project scope must be clearly defined during the project concept documentation.
 Otherwise, there is a risk of a high number of change requests by the client or project sponsor that will affect the project scope.
-This will have an intrinsically negative effect on the project, including budgets, resources, and timelines.
+This will impact the project negatively in terms of budgets, resources, and timelines.

-- Increase the billable utilization metrics – This KPI measures the percentage of billable project hours.
-In summary, billable hours are revenue-generating tasks.
-On the other hand, unbillable hours include administrative duties that cannot be directly billed to the client.
-Thus, the idea is to increase the number of billable hours and reduce the number of non-billable hours.
+- Increase the billable utilization metrics – This KPI measures the percentage of billable project hours for revenue-generating tasks.
+Unbillable hours include administrative duties that cannot be directly billed to the client.
+It is important to increase the number of billable hours and reduce the number of non-billable hours.

 Project management – Time objectives

-Time management is one of the cornerstones of project management.
-And, it is divisible into four sub-functions: Planning, scheduling, monitoring, and control.
-The time management function is not complete without these four sub-functions.
-In summary, if the time spent on the project is not clearly defined and measured, the project will run over its schedule, resulting in a negative outcome for all concerned.
+Time management is one of the project management’s cornerstones.
+If the time spent on the project is not clearly defined and measured, the project will run over its schedule, resulting in a negative outcome for all concerned.

-- Increase time spent on project work metrics – This KPI measures the amount of time that is spent on the project per individual team member and the team as a whole.
-Both of these metrics need to be measured as they are useful when planning similar projects as well as for estimating the number of resources required to complete a specific project.
-A convenient way to collect this time data is to use a time-tracking application.
+- Increase time spent on project work metrics – This KPI measures the amount of time that is spent on the project per team member and the combined team.
+Both of these metrics must be measured.
+They are useful when planning similar projects and estimating the number of resources required to complete a specific project.

 - Improve the planned vs actual hours metric – This KPI or indicator compares the actual time spent working on a project versus the planned or projected time.
-It is essential to consider this metric as it can improve planning skills.
-And, it is indispensable for estimating the time required for the common tasks that form a significant part of any projects.
-Succinctly stated, the dynamics of this parameter provides an insight into, and understanding of, estimation accuracy processes.
+This metric can improve planning skills.
+And it is indispensable for estimating the time required for the common tasks that form a significant part of any project.

-- Improve the cycle time metric – It is vital to measure the cycle time of a process because the better a metric is measured, the better it will be managed.
-And, cycle time is used to assess and measure a project team’s efficiencies.
-Thus, this KPI represents the time taken to complete a specific task or process.
-It also improves the planning time and resources required to complete repetitive tasks and activities.
+- Improve the cycle time metric – This metric represents the cycle or completion time of a specific task, activity, or assignment.
+The measured cycle time is used to assess and track a project team’s effectiveness.
+Finally, it improves the planning time and resources required to complete repetitive tasks and activities.

-- Improve on-time completion rate – This KPI measures the percentage of tasks and assignments that are completed within specific deadlines.
+- Improve on-time completion rate – This KPI measures the percentage of tasks and assignments that are completed within specific deadlines or “on time.”
 This indicator shows planning efficiencies and estimation accuracy.
-It also demonstrates the number of changes in work processes that can cause delays and missed deadlines.
+And it demonstrates the number of changes in work processes that cause delays and missed deadlines.

 Project management – Cost and revenue objectives

-Businesses have become increasingly reliant on utilizing project management tools to complete projects on time and within budget.
 Measuring cost and revenue objectives are an essential part of effective and successful project management.
-Because, if control is not exercised over the project’s cost, it can exceed the revenue earned; thus, resulting in a loss for the company.
+If control is not exercised over the project’s cost, it can exceed the revenue earned, resulting in a loss for the company.

-- Increase the Return on Investment (ROI) metric – The Return on Investment (ROI) financial indicator is one of the most important measurements for any project.
-The ROI calculation or ration is the net result of the cost of the project (or investment cost) versus its profitability.
-It determines the project’s financial worth, and it is a useful metric to evaluate the veracity of the investment in the project.
-Finally, the ROI metric can be used to compare the value of different projects.
-Or, it is a useful metric to estimate the validity and prospects of starting a new project.
+- Increase the Return on Investment (ROI) metric – Return on Investment (ROI) is an important project measurement.
+It determines the project’s financial worth and is a useful metric to evaluate the veracity of the investment in the project.
+ROI is used to compare the value of different projects or estimate the validity of starting a new project.

-- Improve the budget variance metric – The estimated budget versus the actual project spend calculated upon the completion of the project shows the effectiveness of the budget planning process.
-This figure, combined with the analysis of budgetary changes during the project, reveals the typical modifications required during the course of the project; thereby, allowing the project manager to factor in these changes at the outset of future projects.
+- Improve the budget variance metric – The estimated budget versus the actual project spend once the project is finalized shows the effectiveness of the budget planning process.
+This figure, combined with the analysis of budgetary changes during the project, shows the typical financial modifications required during the project that will affect the resulting budget.

 - Improve the planned value metric – The improved planned value measurement represents the total project budget multiplied by the percentage of completed project tasks.
 It is used during the project completion phase to determine the actual project spend versus the budget allocation.